51st state: Canada

 The implication has historical basis and dates to the breakup of British America during the American Revolution.
 The colonies that had confederated to form the United States, invaded Canada (then a term referring specifically to Upper Canada and Lower Canada, now the modern-day provinces of Quebec and Ontario, which had both been in British hands since 1763) several times, specifically the invasion of Quebec in 1775 and 1778–1782.
 The first invasion occurred in 1775–1776 mainly across the Canadian side of the Lake Champlain and St. Lawrence River valleys, under the assumption that French-speaking Canadians' presumed hostility towards British colonial rule combined with the Franco-American alliance would make them natural allies to the American cause; the Continental Army successfully recruited two Canadian regiments for the invasion.
 That invasion's failure forced the members of those regiments into exile, and they settled mostly in upstate New York.
 However, the Continental Army was more successful in the Western theater in lands north of the Ohio Valley and south of the Great Lakes region, both of which were part of Canada.
 The Articles of Confederation, written during the Revolution, included a provision for Canada to join the United States, should they ever decide to do so, without needing to seek U.S. permission as other states would.
+Nova Scotia (which at the time also included the territory now belonging to New Brunswick), a more established British colony that was at the time adjacent to the other 13, considered joining the revolution but never joined the Continental Congress and, by the late 1770s, successfully placated or suppressed any Patriot sympathies and had firmly decided to remain loyal to the Crown.
+What is now Prince Edward Island (then Saint John's Island) was successfully captured by Continental militias, but George Washington ordered the island's return, stating that he wanted colonies to join willingly, not be forcibly captured.

 At the end of the Revolution, the U.S. took portions of Canadian territory of what is now present day Illinois, Indiana, Michigan, Ohio, Wisconsin, and parts of Minnesota in accordance to the Treaty of Paris in 1783.
 The U.S. again invaded Canada during the War of 1812, but this effort was made more difficult due to the wide use of ill-equipped state militias and owing to the large number of Loyalists that had fled to what is now Ontario and still resisted joining the republic.
 The Hunter Patriots in the 1830s and the Fenian raids after the American Civil War were private attacks on Canada from the U.S. Several U.S. politicians in the 19th century also spoke in favor of annexing Canada, as did Canadian politician William Lyon Mackenzie, who set up a rogue Republic of Canada on a small island near the U.S. border during the Upper Canada Rebellion.
 In the United States, the term "the 51st state" when applied to Canada is used disparagingly, intended to deride Canada as an inconsequential neighbor.